-Ongoing internal and external skills development programmes are in place and, in addition, we remain committed to "on-the-job" training.
+Ongoing internal and external skills development programmes are in place, in addition, we remain committed to "onthe-job" training.
 We also offer a study learnership scheme.

-Last year we introduced a new training programme aimed widely at our own employees and their children as well as disabled unemployed individuals in the community.
-The training courses and approved learnerships are designed to equip trainees with production, computer and call centre skills and Transpaco assists with practical training.
-On completion of the course we employ the successful candidates where vacancies are available.
+A training programme aimed widely at our own employees and their children as well as disabled unemployed individuals in the community is in place.
+The training courses and approved learnerships are designed to equip trainees with production, computer and call centre skills.
+Practical experience is provided by Transpaco.

+On completion of the training, successful learners are offered employment with Transpaco provided positions are available.